Wild Bill Hickok, Geronimo, & that ‘Bad Man from Kansas’ called Ned Wynkoop

 I just enjoyed a cool phone call from a documentary film company, regarding a series of films dealing with gunmen.
 They actually came to me because of a peripheral gunman who eventually was hung for a murder, he may or may not have committed, named Tom Horn.
 He played a minor role in Lt.
 Charles Gatewood finding Geronimo, Naiche, and the remnants of the warring Apaches and getting them to surrender to the U.S. in 1886, which ended the last Apache war.
 I know Gatewood, and I know Geronimo.
 Alas, I don’t know Tom Horn, for he was a minor player in the dramatic end of the Apache wars.

-I viewed their video advertising the upcoming series for the Military Channel, … impressive!!
+I viewed a video advertising an upcoming series for the Military Channel, … impressive!!
 No overstatement.
 Great quality, focus of subject, and featuring Johnny Boggs, my good bud.
+Boggs is such a good friend, that when next I set foot in New Mexico I’m certain that we’ll stand each other off with fingers twitching inches above our Army Colts.
+I viewed the video advertising the upcoming series for the Military Channel, … impressive!!
+No overstatement.
+Great quality, focus on subject, and featuring and featuring Me.
+JDB, my good bud.
 Boggs is such a good friend, that when next I set foot in New Mexico I’m certain that we’ll stand each other off with fingers twitching inches above our Army Colts.

 Mr. Boggs and I’ll saunter toward each other, lips tightening, broad-brimmed hats yanked low over our squinting eyes, breath thinning, and pulse racing.
 Payback time has arrived.
 Feet separate us, and there is no way either of us could draw, cock, fire, and miss.
 The time of reckoning will have arrived … But instead of yanking our irons and spitting death, … we’ll embrace each other.
 Two friends, glad to see each other again.
 Johnny smiles, as do I. “Good to see you,” he says.
 “And you, amigo,” I murmur.
 ‘Tis true.
 Two friends … together again.
 He smiles a second time, but there is an evil tint that clouds his smile.
 His grin widens, The color of his eyes darken; it is almost as if the sun has lost its sparkle.
 “Hell’s still a comin’,” he whispers.
 “Am lookin’ forward to it,” I drawl.
 Two friends—today, tomorrow, forever. …